Strategy to Execution

 Avoiding the trap of having a strategic plan falter due to lack of attention and focus requires a set of deliberate actions.
 These actions, if initiated shortly after creation of the strategic priorities, will maximize the chances of successful execution:

-Leaders must take the time to communicate the strategic plan throughout the organization, top to bottom.
-Common approaches to this would include multi-site forums often called “town hall” meetings, where not only are key elements of the plan presented but discussion and questions are encouraged.
+- Communication – Leaders must take the time to communicate the strategic plan throughout the organization, top to bottom.
+Common approaches to this in the oil and gas industry would include multi-site forums often called “town hall” meetings, where not only are key elements of the plan presented but discussion and questions are encouraged.
 This can and should be supplemented by additional communications using a variety of media including company newsletters, blogs, video blogs, forums, etc., many of which new technology can support.

 - Defining the what – sometimes called design – involves creating a clear picture of what the future state will look like.
 For tangible outcomes, this could take the form of blueprints, drawings, collection and processing maps, etc. For less tangible outputs, like processes, the form of output could be process maps or operating procedure documents.